-Additional notes (for office use only): For delivering institution's HE Operations or Academic Partnerships use if required
+Additional notes (for office use only): For delivering institution's HE Operations or Academic Partnerships use if required protraca in incadio garagneo notoe.
+ACADEMIC YEAR: 2023/24 NATIONAL COST CENTRE: 130 MODULE LEADER: Dan Woodley OTHER MODULE STAFF: None

 Items in this section must be considered annually and amended as appropriate, in conjunction with the Module Review Process.
 Some parts of this page may be used in the KIS return and published on the extranet as a guide for prospective students.
 Further details for current students should be provided in module guidance notes.